seqan/seqan3/doc/cookbook/index.md

 \include doc/howto/subcommand_argument_parser/subcommand_arg_parse.cpp

 # Serialise data structures with cereal

 \include doc/howto/use_cereal/load.hpp

-\section cookbook_custom_dna4_alphabet A custom dna4 alphabet that converts all unknown characters to `A`
+# A custom dna4 alphabet that converts all unknown characters to A {#cookbook_custom_dna4_alphabet}

 When assigning from `char` or converting from a larger nucleotide alphabet to a smaller one, *loss of information* can occur since obviously some bases are not available.
-When converting to seqan3::dna5 or seqan3::rna5, non-canonical bases (letters other than A, C, G, T, U) are converted to `'N'` to preserve ambiguity at that position.
+When converting to seqan3::dna5 or seqan3::rna5, non-canonical bases (letters other than A, C, G, T, U) are converted to ``'N'`` to preserve ambiguity at that position.
-For seqan3::dna4 and seqan3::rna4 there is no letter `'N'` to represent ambiguity, so the conversion from `char` for IUPAC characters tries to choose the best fitting alternative (see seqan3::dna4 for more details).
+For seqan3::dna4 and seqan3::rna4 there is no letter ``'N'`` to represent ambiguity, so the conversion from `char` for IUPAC characters tries to choose the best fitting alternative (see seqan3::dna4 for more details).

 If you would like to always convert unknown characters to `A` instead, you can create your own alphabet with a